-7. Our Client does not consider that having a consistent base would undermine the Council's ability to meet its objectively assessed needs, particularly with regard to employment land, although we recognise that the Council considers that the employment land OAN itself may be reduced as a result of the changes to the base date.
-One would expect that the Council has provided sufficient employment land within its Plan to meet the requirement, with an appropriate buffer, as written and based on the current base dates, and so changing the base dates, assuming that the proposed employment allocations remained, would not alter the ability to meet these needs.
+7. Our Client does not consider that having a consistent base date would undermine the Council's ability to meet its objectively assessed needs, particularly with regard to employment land, although we recognise that the Council considers that the employment land OAN itself may be reduced as a result of the changes to the base date.
+One would expect that the Council has provided sufficient employment land within its draft Plan to meet and ideally exceed the requirement, as written and based on the current base dates, and so changing the base dates, assuming that the proposed employment allocations remained, would not alter the ability to meet these needs.

-- 8. It is also important to recognise that the OAN is to be treated as a minimum figure, and the Framework provides that this can be exceeded should it be justifiable.
+8. It is also important to recognise that the OAN is to be treated as a minimum figure, and the Framework provides that this can be exceeded should it be justifiable.
 Our Client is supportive of the Vision and ambitions of the Council to deliver growth, and we do not consider it necessary to reduce the employment requirement as a result of changes to the base date.
-Our Client would urge the Council to be ambitious, and deliver over the minimum requirements, for both housing and employment land, in order to deliver the growth and economic prosperity it desires. - 9.
-We would urge the Council to be ambitious, and deliver over and above the minimum requirements, for both housing and employment land, in order to deliver the growth and economic prosperity it desires and is capable of doing.
+Our Client would urge the Council to be ambitious, and deliver over and above the minimum requirements, for both housing and employment land, in order to deliver the growth and economic prosperity it desires and is capable of doing.
 Whilst it is noted that the Plan proposes a modest uplift to the housing requirement, it is not considered that it goes far enough to deliver the growth ambitions of the Council.
-This is discussed in greater detail within our Client's response to Q5 and Q6 below, but our Client would stress that, in the interests of a sound plan, the Council should be positive, and seek to deliver over and above the prescribed minimum level of need.
+This is discussed in greater detail within our Client's response to Q5 and Q6 below, but our Client would stress that, in the interests of a sound plan, the Council should be positive, and seek to deliver over and above the prescribed minimum requirement.